Erskine Fire

-The Erskine Fire was a wildfire that was burning in the Lake Isabella area of Kern County.
+The Erskine Fire was a wildfire in the Lake Isabella area of Kern County.
 It was the second-largest wildfire of the 2016 California wildfire season.
 It was also the first fire of the year to have fatalities and is the 15th most destructive fire in state history.

-Events
+Progression

-The fire, which was first reported around 4:00pm on Thursday, June 23, quickly grew to over 8,000 acres and destroyed over 100 structures, including at least 80 residences, in the first few hours.
+The fire, which was first reported around 4:00 p.m.
+PST on June 23, quickly grew to over 8,000 acres and destroyed over 100 structures, including at least 80 residences, in the first few hours.

-By mid-day Friday the fire had grown to over 19,000 acres and is still 0% -contained.
-By 6:00pm on Friday, officials confirmed that the fire had grown to over 30000 acres with 5% contained.

-Friday evening Governor Jerry Brown declared a state of emergency for Kern County.
+By mid-day on June 24, the fire had grown to over 19,000 acres and was still 0% contained.
+By 6:00pm that day, officials confirmed that the fire had grown to over 30000 acres with 5% contained.
+That evening, Governor Jerry Brown declared a state of emergency for Kern County.

 On June 28, Kern County Fire Department confirmed that 257 homes had been destroyed by the fire.